LIFE STORY

 True, a large reason had been the familial concern for peoples’ livelihoods, and the difficultly dis-employing people .
 But Japan also saw protecting these weaker industries as providing the basis for future industries.

 Higher-tech industries do not emerge from nowhere.
-They require a strong network of skills and ancillary industries – what I and some others call the industrial base.
+They require a strong network of skills and ancillary industries – what some call the industrial base.

 They usually also require support from existing large companies, from those keen to upgrade to higher tech.
-They can at least provide the resources – factory space, ancillary staff, basic technologies, maketing networks – needed for the transition to higher tech.
+These companies can at least provide the resources – factory space, ancillary staff, basic technologies, marketing networks – needed for the transition to higher tech.

 And existing large companies do not survive long or well if you are busy bankrupting their lower tech activities.